 CLO Gender Breakdown: Women Represent

-According to PwC, only 3% of total CEO’s are females.
-The number is slightly better when it comes to female CEO’s of S&P 500companies, at 4.6%.
-The paltry representation of women doesn’t end there.
-A recent study for Fortune 250 companies found that only 18% of board members were women.
+According to PwC, only 3% of total CLOs are female.
+The number is slightly better when it comes to female CEOs of S&P 500 companies, at 4.6%.
+The paltry representation of women doesn’t end there: A recent study for Fortune 250 companies found that only 18% of board members were women.

-The fact that women are underrepresented in C-suite and higher up positions is an unfortunate statistic on its own merit, but does highlight an interesting caveat to the CLO role: Women might be better suited to becoming CLOs rather than men, as women traditionally enjoy larger representation in the role of educator.
+The fact that women are underrepresented in C-suite and higher up positions is an unfortunate statistic on its own, but does highlight an interesting caveat to the CLO role: Women might be better suited to becoming CLOs, as women traditionally enjoy larger representation in traditional educator roles.
 In fact, 74% of private school teachers were women.
-The high representation in education might explain the healthy numbers for female CLOs.
-After pouring over 1550 CLO profiles on LinkedIn, we found the gender results to be both surprising and refreshing: 45% of CLOs are female, which is a number considerably higher than male/female breakdowns in the C-suite.
+The high representation in education might explain the healthier numbers for female CLOs.
+After poring over 1,550 CLO profiles on LinkedIn, we found the gender results to be both surprising and refreshing: 45% of CLOs are female, which is a number considerably higher than male/female breakdowns in the C-suite.

 It can be difficult to nail down an overall average salary for a chief learning officer.
 From the size of the organization to the location and the breadth of the job description, one can expect a pretty wide range of what’s considered normal.

-A CLO’s true job description varies about as widely as the average salary and depends heavily on corporate management.
-In general though, it’s up to the CLO to oversee all things educational within an organization, including training, leadership succession, onboarding and in-house L&D – these are hugely important responsibilities and the CLO average salary is beginning to reflect that, especially in larger corporations.
-In short, if it has to do with training, education or leadership, the CLO should be the one taking the lead, and his or her salary will reflect that.
+A CLO’s true job description depends heavily on corporate management.
+In general though, it’s up to the CLO to oversee all things educational within an organization, including training, leadership succession, onboarding and in-house L&D. These are very important responsibilities and the CLO average salary is beginning to reflect that, especially in larger corporations.
+In short, if it has to do with training, education or leadership, the CLO should be the one taking the lead, and his or her salary should also reflect that.

-Below are the cities outlined above in the infographic, as well as their average CLO salary:
+Below is a list of notable CLO cities, as well as their average CLO salary: